Eclipse Documentation

 Make sure you add the Rust toolchain to your PATH

-Finally, lets go ahead and install the Solana CLI tools
+Finally, let's go ahead and install the Solana CLI tools

 sh -c "$(curl -sSfL https://release.solana.com/stable/install)"